sparsh2/CS-555-Senior-Sage/README.md

 ### Data Store
 - Currently using MongoDB to store all user data
-- Data that is store in MongoDB is completely encrypted
+- Data that is stored in MongoDB is completely encrypted

 ## Features completed so far (Sprint 1)